jpsierens/jayeff/README.md

 If it's an object, a directory is created.
 If it's a string, a file is created with the string as content.

+## API

+effjay:
+* @param fileStructure: Object, The json to be converted to file tree
+* @param rootDirectory: String, The root directory, the directory will start from this point